nottrobin/maas-docs/en/nodes-scripts.md

-Title: Commissioning and Hardware Testing Scripts
-table_of_contents: True

-# Commissioning and Hardware Testing Scripts

 MAAS runs various scripts during enlistment, commissioning and testing to collect data about nodes. *Commissioning scripts* are used to configure hardware or perform other tasks during commissioning, such as updating firmware, whereas *hardware testing scripts* are used to evaluate system hardware and report its status.

-!!!
-Note:
+[note]
 MAAS runs built-in commissioning scripts only during enlistment.
 Custom commissioning scripts are only run when commissioning is explicitly run.
+[/note]

 Scripts can be selected to run from web UI [during commissioning][maas-commission], by [testing hardware][hardware-testing] or from